CapgeminiTechHub/Amazon-web-services-1/Documentation.md

 At this point our next step was to add more utterances and to keep the session open for certain intents to make interacting wiht the skill feel more conversational.

+# The Next Couple of Weeks

+We continued to refine the skill over the next couple of weeks.
+We considered using dialog.delegate to create multi dialog interactions.
+However, this functionality was taking up a lot of resources, and so in the end we decided to forgo it.

+Instead we implemented some new intents to give the skill more functionality.
+We added intents to close inventory management sessions, to inform users of opening times, to explain how to book rooms in the tech hub and who can use the tech hub.

+We also changed the functions() intent, which explained what skill does, to respond to the AMAZON.help intent, a built in intent.
+Following the design principles outlined for VUIs, we limited the help function to explaining 3 intents.
+This meant that we needed a 'moreOptions' intent, which listed the remaining functions of the skill.
+These functions left the session open so that the user could activate a follow up intent with out having to reinvoke the skill.